vircadia/vircadia-native-core/BUILD_ANDROID.md

 * Click the icon with the two overlapping squares in the upper left corner of the tab where the sync is running (hover text says _Toggle view_)
 * To change verbosity, click _File > Settings_.
 Under _Build, Execution, Deployment > Compiler_ you can add command-line flags, as per Gradle documentation

-If you encounter cmake issues, try adding the following system environment variable:
+If you encounter CMake issues, try adding the following system environment variable:

-Naviagte to 'Edit the System Environment Variables' Through the start menu.
+With your start menu, search for 'Edit the System Environment Variables' and open it.
 * Click on 'Advanced' tab, then 'Environment Variables'
 * Select 'New' under System variables
 * Set "Variable name" to QT_CMAKE_PREFIX_PATH
-* Set "Variable value" to the directory that your android build placed the cmake 3.6.4 library cmake directory (i.e. android\qt\lib\cmake).
+* Set "Variable value" to the directory that your android build placed the CMake 3.6.4 library CMake directory (i.e. android\qt\lib\cmake).

 Some things you can try if you want to do a clean build

-* Delete the `build` and `.externalNativeBuild` folders from the folder for each module you're building (for example, `project-athena/android/apps/interface`)
+* Delete the `build` and `.externalNativeBuild` folders from the folder for each module you're building (for example, `vircadia/android/apps/interface`)
 * If you have set your `HIFI_VCPKG_ROOT` environment variable, delete the contents of that directory; otherwise, delete `AppData/Local/Temp/hifi`
 * In Android Studio, click _File > Invalidate Caches / Restart_ and select _Invalidate and Restart_